christiano84/SQL-Tutorial/README.md

 I am finishing up tomorrow and will update then

-These are the topics covered:
+These are the topics being covered:

 ⌨️ (2:36) What is a Database?